alimaskina/mhc-lite-wss-icml/README.md

 - We identify a stream-level failure mode in HC-style residuals: models with multiple symmetric streams can rely on one dominant stream.
 - We show that collapse arises in mechanics and semantics: residual mixing stays near identity, while read/write signal and representation content concentrate in one stream.
-- Using **Learned Stream Scaling (LSS)**—a minimal, near-identity diagonal parameterization at stream expansion—we show that a small controlled symmetry break reduces collapse and improves mHC variants **without changing the core HC operator**.
+- Using **Learned Stream Scaling (LSS)**—a minimal parameterization at stream expansion — we show that a small controlled symmetry break reduces collapse and improves mHC variants without changing the core HC operator.

 ## Preparation